okTurtles/dnschain/README.md

 # DNSChain
 <!-- # DNSChain [![Build Status](https://secure.travis-ci.org/okTurtles/dnschain.png?branch=master)](http://travis-ci.org/okTurtles/dnschain) -->

-DNSChain fixes HTTPS security by replacing certificate authorities with blockchain-technology, and more!
+DNSChain (formerly DNSNMC), fixes HTTPS security by replacing certificate authorities with blockchain-technology, and more!

+(This readme is under construction, but many parts have been filled out already! :)

 ## How to start using DNSChain _\*right now\*!_